 - Restart the computer.

-With these troubleshooting steps, you can easily solve LG monitor drivers, Samsung monitor drivers, dell monitor drivers, and generic PNP monitor ASUS problems.
-Hope you will find this article helpful.
+By following these troubleshooting steps, users can easily resolve LG monitor drivers, Samsung monitor drivers, Dell monitor drivers, and generic PNP monitor ASUS problems.
+We hope you find this article helpful in addressing and fixing generic PNP monitor errors on your Windows PC.

 Read Also